 You won’t have to deal with the phone calls, emails and letters from the insurance company, other contractors, or anyone else.
 All of that will be handled by Arrington Roofing.
 You just work on getting your life back together.

 Once your basic needs are taken care of, Arrington Roofing will start assessing your roof damages.
-We will be able to provide a true estimate of what you have lost as a result of the accident, fire, or another destructive event.
+We will be able to provide a true estimate of what you have lost as a result of the accident, fire, or other destructive event.

 After the wheels of the roof damage claims process are set in motion, Arrington Roofing will work with the professionals on your behalf and define the appropriate scope of work to put your property back together.
 Remember we will be working for your interest, not the insurance company’s.